Posted - September 5, 2010 | Updated : April 19, 2012 | August 15, 2015

 The guy in the flying carpet lands and meets this green alien

 And just like that I know what this alien is - it's a Barsoom, from Edgar Rice Burrough's Martian novels.
-I haven't read a single novel but I did read this , so the green guy with the four arms and tusks is familiar.
+I haven't read a single novel but I did read Marvel Comic's Warlord of Mars , so the green guy with the four arms and tusks is familiar.
 It's just absolutely delightful how Moore uses this stuff.

 Soon the magic carpet guy, Gullivar, is conducted to the presence of another human whom he calls 'John'.
 It's John Carter!
 The discussion involving 'the Princess' confirms it.
 Unfortunately, something bad seems to have happened to the Princess, who could be no other than Dejah Thoris.
 You can see my take on Dark Horse's Dejah Thoris series here .